nautechsystems/nautilus_trader/docs/user_guide/adapters.md

 ## Instrument Providers

-Instrument providers do as their name suggests by parsing the publisher or venues raw API and instantiating Nautilus `Instrument` objects.
+Instrument providers do as their name suggests - instantiating Nautilus `Instrument` objects by parsing the publisher or venues raw API.

 The use cases for the instruments available from an `InstrumentProvider` are either:
 - Used standalone to discover the instruments available for an integration, using these for research or backtesting purposes
-- Used in a sandbox or live trading context for consumption by actors/strategies
+- Used in a sandbox or live trading environment context for consumption by actors/strategies

 ### Research/Backtesting

-Here is an example of discovering the current instruments for the Binance Futures testnet
+Here is an example of discovering the current instruments for the Binance Futures testnet:
 ```python
 from nautilus_trader.adapters.binance.common.enums import BinanceAccountType
 from nautilus_trader.adapters.binance.factories import get_cached_binance_http_client